 9. Buy purses, backpacks, and bags used and reuse the bag hardware and zippers

 There are lots of bags for sell at a thrift store that might have a hole or stain, but the hardware is in great shape.
 Getting hardware and zippers for a couple of dollars is super cheap!

 Learn how to fix a zipper if the pull came off so you don’t have to buy a new one!

 This might seem counterintuitive but hear me out.
-I always forget to buy interfacing and rarely have the right kind in my stash.
-I always have scraps of fabric from the item I just cut out.
+Sew-in interfacing is very similar to lightweight muslin, and I always have scraps of fabric from the item I just cut out.
 The scraps are never enough to make something else, so they are kind of wasted.

 You can also learn how to use interfacing so you can be more strategic about using it.

 13. Keep all your scraps and use them